ivanrakhmadi/dibimbing/README.md

 - Large size of data, can not maintain by excel spreadsheet.

 Methodology / Analytic Technique:
-- Descriptive analysis
+- Univariate analysis
-- Graph Analysis
+- Multivariate analysis

  Business Benefit:
 - Helping company  to analyze all relevant customer data and develop focused customer retention programs